 The U.S. Preventive Services Task Force recommends screening for iron deficiency anemia in pregnant women, but not in other groups, according to this article.
 Anemia affects women more often than men; however, men benefit from consuming iron-rich foods too!

 5. Moringa is a Lactation Enhancer

 Multiple studies have shown that moringa can increase the amount of breast milk produced by new moms.
 In one study, new moms who were given 350mg of moringa per day produced significantly more breast milk than those given a placebo.

-Moringa is an incredible asset to women’s health and is so easy to add to our daily routine.
-Seriously.
-One scoop of moringa a day can help you be the superwoman that you already are.
-Check out our blog for some recipe ideas on how to easily incorporate moringa into your diet!
+Moringa is an incredible asset to women’s health and is easy to add to a daily routine.
+Try adding one-two teaspoons of moringa at first, blended into a smoothie.
+Check out our blog for some recipe ideas on how to easily incorporate moringa into your diet too!

-Now that you know how great moringa is for women, you may also be interested in learning about its health benefits for men.
-If so, be sure to check out this blog’s brother post on why moringa is good for men!
+Now that you know how great moringa is for women, you may also wonder how moringa benefits men.
+Be sure to check out this blog’s brother post on Why Moringa is Good for Men.

 At Kuli Kuli, we believe that moringa is one piece of the larger health puzzle.
 Has moringa helped you find the energy you need?
 Let us know in the comments!